Environmental Public Health Tracking: Birth Defects Data

 This is the most important stage of development.
 However, some birth defects happen later in pregnancy.
 During the last six months of pregnancy, the tissues and organs continue to grow and develop.

 A healthy pregnancy can help prevent birth defects, but not all birth defects can be prevented.
-Women who are pregnant or planning to get pregnant should talk to a health care provider.
+Parents should talk to a health care provider when they are pregnant or planning to get pregnant.
 Care before birth can help avoid some problems and reduce the likelihood of birth defects.

-To learn more about preventing birth defects, visit the Centers for Disease Control and Prevention page on guidance for preventing birth defects.
+To learn more about preventing birth defects, visit the CDC page on guidance for preventing birth defects.

 Birth defects such as spina bifida, cleft lip/palate, gastroschisis, hypospadias, Down syndrome, and heart defects have all been linked to living near hazardous waste sites.
 Some birth defects have also been linked to disinfection by-products in drinking water.

 The causes of most birth defects remain unknown.
-With the data collected through the National Tracking Program, researchers will be better equipped to study the relationship between birth defects and the environment.
+With the data we collect and the help of the CDC's National Tracking Program, researchers in the future will be better equipped to study the relationship between birth defects and the environment.

 Birth defects data details